JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/terms.md

 It has a configuration option for the global terms.
 It also adds muc terms in the room data.

-When a new occupant session is opened, this modules sends him messages containing the global and muc terms (if set).
+When a new occupant session is opened, this modules sends them messages containing the global and muc terms (if set).

 Here is an example of sent messages: